-We have developed an internal price on carbon as part of our science based target model.
-This pricing is applicable to our Scope 1, 2 and 3 emissions.
+We have developed an internal price on carbon as part of our science-based target model.
+Our pricing was developed by considering pricing in existing carbon markets such as the EU and California, and Work Bank research on the true price of carbon.
+Our internal price on carbon is applicable to our Scope 1, 2 and 3 emissions.